Epigenetic Factors to Reduce Breast Cancer Risk – Part 10

 Juglone – from walnuts [20]

-Melatonin – found in bananas, barley, black rice, cherries (esp sour), ginger, grapes, oats, walnuts, also available as a supplement [24]
+Melatonin – found in bananas, barley, black rice, cherries (esp sour), ginger, grapes, oats, tomatoes, walnuts, also available as a supplement [24]

 Omega-3 fatty acids – found in many fish, but best plant source is from flaxseed oil or hempseed oil; also available as supplements [26]